Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_05_PIM.md

 - Exercise 2: Activate PIM roles with and without approval.
 - Exercise 3: Create an Access Review and review PIM auditing features.

+## Estimated timing: 40 minutes

 ## Architecture diagram

 ![](../Labs/Lab-Scenario-Preview/media/AZ-500-LSP-Mod-1b-2.png)

-## Estimated timing: 40 minutes

-### Exercise 1 - Configure PIM users and roles
+## Exercise 1 - Configure PIM users and roles

 In this exercise, you will complete the following tasks:
 - Task 1: Create a new Microsoft Entra ID tenant.
 - Task 2: Activate the Microsoft Entra ID Premium P2 trial.
 - Task 3: Create Microsoft Entra ID users and groups.
-- Task 4: Assign Microsoft Entra ID Premium P2 licenses to Microsoft Entra ID users
+- Task 4: Assign Microsoft Entra ID Premium P2 licenses to Microsoft Entra ID users.
 - Task 5: Make a user eligible for a role.
 - Task 6: Configure a role to require approval to activate and add an eligible member.
 - Task 7: Give a user permanent assignment to a role.

-#### Task 1: Create a new Microsoft Entra ID tenant
+### Task 1: Create a new Microsoft Entra ID tenant

 In this task, you will create a new Microsoft Entra ID tenant.